pauloantonio-git/wehostvoip-docs/docs/getting_started.md

 ![image](https://user-images.githubusercontent.com/4958202/153424359-8802e406-cc17-4cbf-80a2-57f716180184.png)

 After specifying the domain, you have to specify the Customer, Carrier, Admins, Dialplan and session border controllers.
 It is a very quick form.
 Each ISP should negotiate its own SBC for operations depending on the expected traffic.
-For demo purposes you can use demo.wehostvoip.io in the port 61110.
-This SBC limits the duration of the calls in 30 seconds and calls per second to 1 call each 30s.
-It is enough to test and see if WeHostVoIP fits your business model.
+You can use the shared SBC for US sbc-us.wehostvoip.io:60110.
+Thsi SBC is configured as an outbound proxy for all calls.

 ## Step 9 Accessing your tenant